To be eligible for funding organisation’s must

-• deliver the funded activity to benefit the people living within this boundary - see our boundary map
+• Deliver the funded activity in Oxford - see our boundary map

 • Registered charity